FollyMaddy/scraper-tools/README.md

 # scraper-tools

-Added a scraper for msxcomputermagazine
+Contains scrapers for msxcomputermagazine and Magpi-magazine

 # msxmagazinescraper.sh

-Version : 1.3

 How to run :